Email Fatigue in Email Marketing: What is It and How to Avoid It

 Here are common signs your subscribers might be experiencing email boredom:

 - Increased unsubscribes: A spike in the number of subscribers opting out of your email list is a clear sign of dissatisfaction.
-This may be a result of receiving too many emails or content that no longer resonates.

 - Negative feedback: If you receive direct feedback from your subscribers expressing feelings of being overwhelmed or receiving too many emails, take it seriously!